 - Lost services, maintenance, support, care and counsel of deceased

 These damages are summed up and granted as a single settlement or award.
-However, the court holds power to decide the proportion of loss of each family member bringing up the claim.
+However, the court holds the power to decide the proportion of loss of each family member bringing up the wrongful death claim.
 The damage award will then be divided among the claimants by this proportion or percentage value of the loss.

 A court may award claimants with ‘exemplary’ damages in case of a wrongful death claim that results from a specific egregious act like a violent intentional act or act of pure negligence.
 This damage award is not based on the damages lost but based on the court’s desire to deter and punish wrongful acts.
 Such damages are awarded case-by-case, and the attorney looking after your case may advise better if they are available in your case or not.

-How does a Wrongful Death case proceed?
+How Does a Wrongful Death Case Proceed?

 There will be unique circumstances with each wrongful death case, but certain rules and procedures govern the legislative process in each.
 Following is an overview of the wrongful death legal process.

 This is the first step in any wrongful death case, which is to schedule a free consultation with an attorney who can analyze and evaluate your scenario.
 An experienced wrongful death lawyer shall listen to your story and advise you if there is a viable wrongful death claim in your case or not.
 This consultation is always free, so there is nothing to lose by calling just to have a discussion about your rights.